XiaoMi/mace/docs/user_guide/basic_usage.rst

 Build and run an example model
 --------------------------------

-Make sure the environment has been set up correctly already.(refer to `installation`)
+Make sure the environment has been set up correctly already (refer to `Installation`).

 Pull the mace model zoo project.